LoganJFisher/TeXSend/README.md

 ---
 ### Use Guide:

-All LaTeX code must be placed inside of delimiters.
+All LaTeX code must be placed inside of math delimiters.
 This also applies to matrices and arrays.

-**Accepted delimiters include:**
+**Accepted math delimiters include:**
 * Inline mode:
   * [; ... ;]
   * $ ... $